chaturec/chaturbate-recorder-and-downloader/README.md

 ## ChatuRec Software License (Activation, Upgrade) Number

-We tried to keep ChatuRec free, but due to rising costs and our work on other projects, we’re offering a lifetime license to ChatuRec for those who support us by purchasing a membership to our other project.
+We tried to keep ChatuRec free, but due to rising costs and our work on other projects, we’re offering a lifetime license to ChatuRec for those who support us by purchasing a membership to our other project, which is currently under development.
+Contributions will not only help improve ChatuRec but also support the development of this new project and others in the future.
 To support us, please contact us at chaturec@proton.me.

 ## ChatuRec Supported Websites